-i. the [Beneficiary] [Linked Third Party] did not agree with the standard Statement number ... because...; ii. the Auditor could not carry out the procedure ... established because .... (e.g. due to the inability to iii. the Auditor could not confirm or corroborate the standard Finding number ... because ....
+i. the [Beneficiary] [Linked Third Party] did not agree with the standard Statement number ... because ...; ii. the Auditor could not carry out the procedure ... established because .... (e.g. due to the inability to reconcile key information or the unavailability or inconsistency of data);

+iii. the Auditor could not confirm or corroborate the standard Finding number ... because ...